Pneumococcal Disease Fact Sheet

 Laboratory testing is available to confirm a pneumococcal infection.

-People who think they have a pneumococcal infection should see a doctor or their local health department immediately to be tested.
+People who think they have a pneumococcal infection should see a doctor immediately to be tested.
 Pneumococcal disease is diagnosed by testing the blood, spinal fluid, middle ear, lungs, or other bodily fluids.
 See a doctor immediately for treatment.

 Pneumococcal disease may be treated with a variety of antibiotics such as penicillin.
-However penicillin-resistant strains of pneumococcal infections are occurring more frequently.
-These strains may be successfully treated with another type of antibiotic.
+However, penicillin-resistant strains of pneumococcal infections are occurring more frequently.
+These strains may be successfully treated with other types of antibiotics.

 Pneumococcal disease can be prevented with a pneumococcal vaccine.